MUHSINA25/LIBRARY-MANAGEMENT-SYSTEM/README.md

 List employees with salaries above a certain threshold.
 Display customers who registered before a specific date and have not issued any books yet.
 Show branch numbers along with the count of employees for branches having more than 5 employees.

+Overall, the project aims to streamline library operations, enhance user experience, and promote efficient management of library resources.